ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 This is a proposal for the Firmware Update API definition related to this design.

-There are two approaches to handle the return of a URI for payloads that need to be fetched:
+There are three approaches to handle the return of a URI for payloads that need to be fetched.
+The primary issue is that the Update client does not know in advance how large the URI is.

+**Option A**
-1. Include a buffer for the URI within the data structure used for other payload information (the component id to use for the transfer, the expected size of the payload in bytes).
+   Include a buffer for the URI within the data structure used for other payload information (the component id to use for the transfer, the expected size of the payload in bytes).
 The size of this buffer is implementation-defined.
 The specification will place no limits on the value.
 The payload information includes a member that specifies the actual length of the payload URI written to the buffer.

+   An Integrator cannot define a manifest that uses a URI which exceeds this value (the manifest cannot be processed without updating both the Update client and Update service in the system first).

+**Option B**
-2. Provide a separate output buffer parameter for the URI in the call to ``psa_fwu_process``.
+   Provide a separate output buffer parameter for the URI in the call to ``psa_fwu_process``.
 This requires an input 'size' parameter to indicate the size of the buffer in the caller, and an output 'length' parameter for the implementation to report how long any written URI is.
 Implementations can provide a definition of the largest URI that it will return.

+   An Integrator cannot define a manifest that uses a URI which exceeds the value used in the Update client code, without first updating the Update client firmware.

+**Option C**
+   Use a separate function to retrieve the payload URI, from the function that carries out manifest processing.
+This enables the URI length to be reported to the Update client, prior to the client requesting the URI content.

+   This permits applications with fixed URI buffers to diagnose and report problematic manifests, or to be written to dynamically adapt to arbitrary URI lengths.

-I have provided a definition of both options (OPTION A and OPTION B below).
+I have provided a definition of all three options below.
+(Option A and Option B have not been updated to provide the optional digest information).

-*Todo*
-   Consider which one is the better design for the API.
-Useful criteria include:

-   * Option A is generally simpler to use for the client.
-   * If a null-terminate URI is required Option B allows the caller to make the buffer large enough to always accommodate a zero byte at the end.
-   * Option A requires more care in the implementation to ensure that no internal Update-service data is written to the caller in unused bytes of the data structure.
-   * Option A might result in large stack allocation, if the implementation-defined size of the URI buffer is not considered by the application code.
-   * Option B can result in a run-time failure if the application does not provide a large enough buffer.
-   * Option A can result in a run-time failure if the URI in the manifest exceeds the size encoded in ``PSA_FWU_PAYLOAD_URI_MAX_SIZE``.

-*Todo*
-   Should we specify the encoding of the URI? - or is this already a standard, or defined by SUIT (e.g. UTF-8).
+*Note*
+   After an initial round of consideration, Option C is the favorite.

+   Option C enables use cases where the Update service or the Update client do use a hard-coded limit on the URI size, but also enables use cases where the Update client is written to dynamically adapt to any URI size without a fixed size limit.

 New component states
 ~~~~~~~~~~~~~~~~~~~~